Node bipartition for rigidity and localization of networks with heterogeneous sensing: Bipartition-based SA-RoD rigidity theory

 The proof is presented in Appendix $\ref{pmer}$.
-In fact, if the chosen four vertices $i,m,j,k$ belong to $\mathcal{V}_{A}$ and corresponding four points are non-collinear, the newly merged framework by adding three edges is also globally SA-RoD rigid.
-The proof can be finished by a discussion of the shape uniqueness (combining Lemma $\ref{eqSA1}$ and Theorem $\ref{shp}$).
+However, if the chosen four vertices $i,m,j,k$ belong to $\mathcal{V}_{A}$ and the corresponding four points are non-collinear, the newly merged framework by adding three edges is also globally SA-RoD rigid.
+This can be proved similarly by combining Lemma $\ref{eqSA1}$ and Theorem $\ref{shp}$.